Skip to Content

 Homemade low carb tortillas filled with various taco fillings.

-Design of a Taco Bar
+Design the Taco Bar

 There is a logical order to setting up a taco bar so that people can make their tacos quickly and easily.
 The plates should be first in the assembly line, followed by any shells or wraps that people will need to place their fillings on.

-Low carb dieters may wish to forgo a wrap and prefer to pile their ingredients in a bowl, ala Chipotle, so make bowls available at the head of the line too.
+Slow carb dieters may wish to forgo a wrap and prefer to pile their ingredients in a bowl, ala Chipotle, so make bowls available at the head of the line too.

 Taco bar options for fillings including meat, cheese, radish and sauces.